leofavre/canivete/docs/index.md

 <a name="toSum"></a>
 ### `toSum()`

-When used as the first parameter of `Array.prototype.reduce()`, returns the sum of the values in an array.
+When used with `Array.prototype.reduce()`, returns the sum of the values in an array.

 Note that reducing arrays with non-numeric values using `toSum()` can lead to unexpected results.